ucsf-wynton/wynton-website-hpc/docs/transfers/files-and-directories.md

 <div class="alert alert-info" role="alert">
 TIPS: Try to use <code>scp -c aes128-gcm@openssh.com ...</code> to speed up the transfer rates.
-There can be a fair bit of CPU overhead when SCP encrypts the data before transfering it - this option makes it use a faster encryption cipher.
+There can be a fair bit of CPU overhead when SCP encrypts the data before transferring it - this option makes it use a faster encryption cipher.
 </div>